FindMySchool LogoFindMySchool

 For a prep, the most meaningful public indicators are curriculum clarity, pastoral stability, and destination outcomes.
 The school presents a defined learning model, publishes detailed Year 6 destination and award information, and has recent regulatory assurance on standards.

-Reception 2026 entry is stated as closed and the ballot has been drawn, with a waiting list route referenced by the admissions information.
+Reception entry can close once the ballot has been drawn, with a waiting list route referenced by the admissions information.
 For future intakes, families should register early and track published steps carefully.

 The school publishes leavers’ destinations and Year 6 offers, showing a spread across London day schools and 13+ boarding routes, with scholarships and awards across academic, music, drama, art, and sport.